 Applicants are required to meet the normal University's requirements for admission to a graduate certificate course.
 Additionally, having prior tertiary education in anatomy and physiology would be beneficial.

 Periods course is open for new admissions

-Year Location Teaching period Teaching start date Domestic International 2026 Bruce, Canberra Semester 1 16 February 2026 • • 2027 Bruce, Canberra Semester 1 15 February 2027 • ۲ considered as part of the application process in accordance with current course rules and university policy.
+Year Location Teaching period Teaching start date Domestic International 2027 Bruce, Canberra Semester 1 15 February 2027 • •

 Credit arrangements